pantaluna/pantaluna.github.io/README.md

 # ESP-IDF MJD LED RGB LED component for WS2812, WS2812B and WS2813x
 This component has been developed to make it easy to work with the RGB LED packages of the manufacturer Worldsemi.
-The most popular product line is the Adafruit Neopixels.
+The most popular product line that uses these RGB LED packages is the Adafruit Neopixels.
 The component will also work for simple environments such as a few RGB LED's on a PCB.

 The component is based on the ESP-IDF V3 framework for the ESP32 hardware from Espressif.